These vegan buckwheat pancakes are healthy vegan, gluten-free fluffy pancakes to start the day.

-- Liquid sweetener – I love to use unrefined sugar, so the best liquid sweetener are brown rice syrup, agave syrup, coconut syrup, maple syrup.
+- Liquid sweetener – I love to use unrefined sugar, so the best liquid sweeteners are brown rice syrup, agave syrup, coconut syrup, and maple syrup.

 - Vanilla extract

-- Coconut oil or any oil you like, almond oil, or avocado oil are a healthy option.
+- Coconut oil or any oil you like, almond oil, or avocado oil are healthy options.
 You can substitute oil with apple sauce for an oil-free vegan pancake recipe.
 Note that this will make the pancakes will be a bit denser.